 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Port Mansfield - Lasara is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Port Mansfield - Lasara is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Port Mansfield - Lasara who work in law enforcement and fire fighting (15.66%), teaching (15.05%), and maintenance occupations (8.48%).

-Telecommuters are a relatively large percentage of the workforce: 16.11% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Port Mansfield - Lasara telecommute to their jobs.
+Overall, about 16.11% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Port Mansfield - Lasara is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Port Mansfield - Lasara is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Port Mansfield - Lasara does not have a public transit system used by locals to get to and from work.

-In terms of college education, Port Mansfield - Lasara is nearly on par with the US average for all cities of 21.84%: 19.48% of adults 25 and older in Port Mansfield - Lasara have a bachelor's degree or advanced degree.
+The education level of Port Mansfield - Lasara citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.48% of adults 25 and older in Port Mansfield - Lasara have a college degree.

 The per capita income in Port Mansfield - Lasara in 2022 was $23,739, which is low income relative to Texas and the nation.
 This equates to an annual income of $94,956 for a family of four.
 However, Port Mansfield - Lasara contains both very wealthy and poor people as well.